Click to Call: (303) 725-0017

 Juvenile Record Sealing and Expungement

 For most crimes in Colorado, the state offers minors an opportunity to wipe these offenses clean after a period of time.
 This practice is known as expungement.
-Unlike other states, Colorado does not offer true expungement where the records are deleted and destroyed.
+Unlike other states, Colorado does not offer true expungement where the records are deleted and destroyed, which is why it is important to contact a juvenile record sealing attorney.

 The following guide is designed for parents of children who have been arrested or charged with a crime and are seeking expungement.